 Joseph Weller Palm

-The large palm in the middle of the parking lot northeast of the intersection of Main Street and Weller Lane stood near the Joseph Weller home.
-In the latter half of the nineteenth century, before Main Street took it's present path under the Calaveras Blvd. overpass, it followed the same route as the present Weller Lane.
-Joseph Weller had built his home and ranch buildings on the north side of this road (then known as Oakland-San Jose Road or Mission Road) were it turned in an S shape, first westward and then north again where Abel Street intersects Weller Lane.
+In the latter half of the nineteenth century, before Main Street took it's present path under the Calaveras Blvd. overpass, it followed the same route as the present Winsor Street.
+Joseph Weller had built his home and ranch buildings on the northwest side of this road (then known as Oakland-San Jose Road or Mission Road).

 Joseph Weller came to Milpitas in the 1850s.
 He had been a teacher in New York and retained his life-long love of learning after traveling west.
 He helped to create the first school district in Milpitas and was a founder of the Republican Party in the county.
 It was Joseph Weller who formally named our town Milpitas when a Post Office was built here in 1858.
 According to local legend, there was strong sentiment to call the new town Penitencia, the name some had been using for years.
 Weller reasoned that to untrained ears, the name closely sounded like 'penitentiary' and should not be used.
 So, he filled in the name 'Milpitas' on the postal form because it was the name of the rancho on which the settlement stood.
 In time, with the passing of the older generation, the new name stuck.

 Following the fire of 1912 that destroyed the first school on Main Street and while the new Milpitas Grammar School was under construction, classes were held in some of the ranch buildings without charge to the school district.
-That new grammar school served for over fifty years, became the first city hall, then the city library, Senior Center, and is now planned to be part of a new library facility.
+That new grammar school served for over fifty years, became the first city hall, then the city library, Senior Center, and is now part of a new Milpitas Public Library.

-The Weller Palm is one of a handful of tangible reminders of our city's past.
-However, it may not survive for long as a mixed use retail and residential building is planned for the land on which is growing.
+The Weller Palm was one of a handful of tangible reminders of our city's past.

 Return to Sampler